schoppmp/linreg-mpc/README.md

 In the case of CGD, `[Num. iterations CGD]` gives the number of iterations used before terminating.
 Finally, `[Lambda]` specifies the regularization parameter, and the `--use-ot` flag enables the aggregation phase protocol based on Oblivious Transfers.

-An example input file is
+An example input file can be found in `examples/readme_example.in`:
 ```
 10 5 3
 localhost:1234